RichardMatsen/mwb-v2-redux/src/app/store/redux_store.md

 **Disadvantages are:**
 * State access via subscriptions means more complex usage expressions
-  * Pipe async is required in templates
+  * Async pipe is required in templates
   * Code access requires subscription
+  * Subscriptions need to be explicitly closed when component is destroyed

 * Unless careful, mutation can occur where state is nested, with no warning  signs.
 The change audit trail is then quite misleading.
 See section below on **freezeState**.